THE OSBORN AND OSBORN HOME CARE, INC.

 1. Treatment means the provision, coordination or management of your health care, including consultations between health care providers relating to your care and referrals for health care from one health care provider to another.
 For example, a doctor treating you for an injury may need to know if you have diabetes because diabetes may slow the healing process.
 In addition, the doctor may need to contact a physical therapist to create the exercise regimen appropriate for your treatment.

-We will make a reasonable effort to limit Protected Health Information to the minimum necessary rule to accomplish the intended purpose of use, disclosure or request.
+We will make a reasonable effort to limit protected health information to the minimum necessary to accomplish the intended purpose of use,

 OTHER USES AND DISCLOSURES OF